 6 New Ways To Eat Vegan in Los Angeles

 Plant-based fare is en vogue in L.A. to the highest degree.
 Check out where you should be eating vegan in Los Angeles.
+Discover why going vegan can be both tasty and trendy when it comes to what’s happening in LA’s food scene.

 By Christina Xenos